 Open: Mon-Fri 11.30am-midnight; Sat-Sun 3pm-midnight.

-O’Che’s Cuba has washed ashore in Old Town, or at least a Guinness-addled dream of what Cuba would be like if it was run by Irish revolutionaries instead of Caribbean ones.
+O’Che’s Cuba has washed ashore in Old Town or at least a Guinness-addled dream of what Cuba would be like if Irish revolutionaries ran it instead of Caribbean ones.

 Location: Liliová 14, Old Town. (website)